aadi-joshi/g1_psap_courseproj/README.md

 When entering your password during sign-in or registration, the input will be masked with asterisks (*) for security.
 To toggle the visibility of the password, press the 'Tab' key while typing your password.

 ## Roles and Responsibilities
-- **Project Lead**: (Aadi Joshi)
+- **Transaction Management Developer**: (Aadi Joshi)
   - Overall project coordination and integration.
-  - Responsible for `main.c/h` and `utils.c/h`.
-  - Ensures all modules work together seamlessly.
   - Handles the main menu loop and coordinates between authentication and transaction modules.
+  - Responsible for `main.c/h`, `transactions.c/h` and `utils.c/h`.
+  - Implements CRUD (Create, Read, Update and Delete) operations for transactions.
-  - Implements utility functions for input handling, screen clearing, color printing, and menu display.
+  - Develops functions for sorting, searching, and analyzing transactions.
+  - Manages file I/O for transaction storage and statistical calculations.

 - **Authentication Module Developer**: (Manav Sharma)
   - Responsible for `auth.c/h`.